senseofsteph/memory-card-game/README.md

 ## React Memory Game

-#### Overview
+### Overview

-A web app for users to play a fun memory card game!
+A React single-page web app, for users to play a fun memory card game!

-## MVP Features
+### MVP Features

 - Preview of card's word when first dealt
 - Card flips over when clicked
 - A matched pair of cards are removed and replaced, until no cards are left in deck.

-## Future Features
+### Future Features

 - Add score for the amount of clicks to complete the game
-- Two player more to alternate awarding points
+- Two player mode to alternate awarding points
 - Redeal when the game ends - WIP

 #### Set-up & Installation